locle97/PHNet/README.md

 | Trained on FFHQH, 256x256    |   `checkpoints/`        | [ffhqh256.pth](https://sc.link/xCxy3) |

-## Train [TODO]
+## Train
-You can use downloaded trained models, otherwise select the baseline and parameters for training`.
+You can use downloaded trained models, otherwise select the baseline and parameters for training.
 To train the model, execute the following command:

 ```bash